felixkmh/DuplicateHider/README.md

 SourceSelector utilizes a cache for the UI elements and Icons and is suitable for use in the Item Templates for the GridView and DetailsView.

+> __Note__: The icon ui elements are also recycled when a SourceSelector's IsVisible property is false, so when animating the opacity, the Visibility property should be Hidden or Collapsed when the opacity is 0.

 Example Styles can be found [here](UiIntegrationExamples/DuplicateHider_SourceSelector_Styles_Example.xaml).
 Each Icon ContentControl has a corresponding ListData object set as its DataContext.
 An overview of available Properties can be found in the next section.

 > __Note__: ```DuplicateHider_SourceSelectorN``` is only registered if either ```DuplicateHider_IconContentControlStyleN``` or ```DuplicateHider_IconStackPanelStyleN``` is found. ```DuplicateHider_SourceSelector``` is always registered.